cnfuture123/Fraud-Wall/README.md

     Note: "isFraudFlag" parameter is used to indicate whether the transaction is fraud or not.
           1 - Fraud, 0 - Not Fraud
     ```

+## Contact & Feedback

+  - CHEN NAN(chennansg@126.com)

+## License
+Distributed under the MIT License.
+See LICENSE for more information.